 Cannabis plants contain naturally occurring compounds called cannabinoids.
-CBD, which is short for cannabidiol is one of the many cannabinoids found in hemp and marijuana plants and is desirable among those looking for relief from inflammation, pain, anxiety, psychosis, seizures, spasms, and other conditions without disconcerting feelings of lethargy or dysphoria.
+CBD, which is short for cannabidiol is one of the many cannabinoids found in hemp and marijuana plants and is desirable among those looking for relief from inflammation, chronic pain, anxiety, epilepsy, seizure disorders, muscle spasms, and other medical conditions without the effects of disconcerting feelings of lethargy or dysphoria.

 Many CBD companies source their industrial hemp grown with organic practices, but hemp, in general, is not a USDA certified organic product.
 Moreover, it is recommended that you choose a CBD product made from NON-GMO, pesticide-free, industrial hemp that is tested consistently for contamination to ensure safe consumption.
-When selecting a CBD product, make sure the company uses a safe solvent and a verified extraction method.
+When selecting CBD hemp products, make sure the company uses a safe solvent and a verified extraction method.

 CBD can be extracted from marijuana or industrial hemp plants.
 For legality purposes, many CBD products are extracted from the stalks and stems of industrial hemp plants which are cannabis plants with .3% THC or less so they qualify as “industrial hemp”.
-Once cultivated, cannabis plants are lifted from the ground and brought to an extraction facility.
+Once cultivated, the cannabis plant is lifted from the ground and brought to an extraction facility.

 Once extracted, hemp undergoes an additional step known as chromatography, a mechanism used to remove unwanted plant phytochemicals from the extracted oil.
 Cannabinoids like CBD have a strong interaction with chromatography media, thus traveling slower than unwanted plant material like chlorophyll which has a weak interaction.
 Once divided, cannabidiol and other terpenes can be isolated and undesirable plant material can be disposed of.